 Restaurant, take-out.
 An establishment that sells food only for consumption off the premises.

 RIGHT-OF-WAY, PUBLIC.
-All streets, roadways, sidewalks, alleys and all other areas reserved for present or future use by the public.
+All streets, roadways, sidewalks, alleys and all other areas reserved to be traversed by the public.

 SALVAGE YARD: See definition of Junkyard (Salvage).